scottfinkelstein/MixedRealityKit/README.md

 ## Delegates

 I added a new delegate to the MixedRealityKit class called **mixedRealityDelegate** which allows you to optionally override the ARSCNViewDelegate methods in your ViewController as you normally would, passing them to the MixedRealityKit class.
+While you don't need to override these delegates, you will need to implement them in your ViewController.
+The Error Message "Fix" button will do this for you if you are lazy :) I'm hoping to fix this requirement in a future release.

 ## Options